BivalentXX/video-subscription-player/README.md

 [Hosted Using Netlify](https://gifted-varahamihira-34886b.netlify.app/)

-1) First major app based on Netflix.
+-First major app based on Netflix.
 Followed Karl Hadwens' tutorial.

+TODOLIST
-2) All animation logic is in components.js [DONE]
+3) All animation logic is in components.js [DONE]
-3) All user input logic is in the containers.js
+4) All user input logic is in the containers.js
-4) All global app state functions are in the pages.js
+5) All global app state functions are in the pages.js

 In order to initialize the project...
 1) Link project on your firebase account